This post contains affiliate links. Read the full disclosure here.

 PhotoPass and Memory Maker

 All around Disney World you will find PhotoPass photographers ready to take pictures of your family.
 These will show up in PhotoPass on your My Disney Experience app.
-You can purchase these photos individually, or you can by Memory Maker, which will give you access to all photos.
-Note that with COVID-19 modifications, PhotoPass photographers are no longer allowed to take your picture with your own phone or camera.
+You can purchase these photos individually, or you can buy Memory Maker, which will give you access to all photos.